Wi-Fi giving you the struggleface? Here are solutions to the most common problems.

 For information about upgrading to the latest macOS, visit https://www.apple.com/macos/how-to-upgrade/.

 For help installing software updates for your mac, visit https://support.apple.com/en-us/HT201541.

 For help installing updates for your PC, visit https://support.microsoft.com/en-us/help/12373/windows-update-faq.

 The TUdevices network is specifically intended for connecting devices such as game consoles, printers, streaming devices, and other “smart” things.
 Laptops, phones, and tablets must be connected to TUwifi.

 The wired network in residential areas requires MAC address registration.
 If you are connecting to the wired ports on an Aruba access point in your dorm or apartment, you’ll need to register at https://network.utulsa.edu.
-If you’re connecting to a wired port in an area without the new Aruba access points, you’ll need to register at https://selfreg.utulsa.edu/self_registration.
+If you’re connecting directly to the wall in your apartment, you’ll need to register at https://selfreg.utulsa.edu/self_registration.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.